 Pomegranates are most abundant in the fall through January, making them a festive holiday fruit.
 Choose heavy fruits with bright, blemish-free skins, and store them in a cool, dark place for up to 1 month or in the refrigerator for up to 2 months.
-You can also purchase just the pomegranate seeds (arils) to make homemade pomegranate juice easier to make.
+You can also purchase just the pomegranate seeds to make homemade pomegranate juice easier to make.

 Using a sharp knife, cut the fruit vertically in half.
 Using your hands, gently break the halves into smaller sections.
 The vivid-red juice can stain, so clean the work surface immediately with warm, soapy water.
 Also, consider wearing an apron or work shirt since the seeds can be messy.

 Place the pomegranate sections in a bowl of water.
 Using your fingers, loosen the seeds from each section into the water.
 The seeds will sink to the bottom.
 Discard the peel and membrane that will be left floating on top.

 Pour the water and pomegranate seeds through a sieve to catch the seeds.
 One medium pomegranate yields about 1/2 cup seeds.
-Eat the seeds out of hand or use them in salads (such as this Persimmon, Blood Orange, and Pomegranate Salad) or as a garnish for desserts and beverages.
+Eat the seeds out of hand or use them in salads (such as this Persimmon, Blood Orange, and Pomegranate Salad) or as a garnish for desserts (like Pomegranate-Raspberry Bars) and beverages.